-But with the Rep_ID field, change the data type from Number to Integer.
-That’s because you’ve previously configured each new rep to have Autonumber values in its parent table, demo_tbl_reps.
-And to correctly stamp its primary key (which are whole numbers) on the Rep_ID field here, the data type must be Integer.
-The Number data type, on the other hand, should only be used when dealing with decimal numbers.
+Change the Rep_ID data type from Number to Integer.
+That’s because you’ve previously configured each new rep to have Autonumber values.
+And to correctly stamp the unique IDs from demo_tbl_reps (which are whole numbers), the data type must be Integer.
+This is how you’ll recognize the sales reps on this table.

 Table 5: demo_tbl_states (New)

 Change the State_ID data type from Number to Autonumber.

 You may have noticed a similar pattern when you look at all your tables — each of them has an Autonumber.
 That’s because each table in a database environment should always have a unique, automatically generated number called a primary key.
 If you have a table and you’re not automatically generating a number, you are not in accordance with best practices.

 However, you don’t need to use Autonumber every time.
 You can also implement the following ID types:

 Once you’re done, go ahead and click Import.

 As soon as you hit the Close button, Caspio immediately takes you inside the framework of your Excel to web application.